Carmelleonie/alx-low_level_programming/0x0D-preprocessor/README.md

-Write a program that prints the name of the file it was compiled from, followed by a new line.
+Write a function-like macro SUM(x, y) that computes the sum of the numbers x and y.